yuvrajdhadwal/Spotify-Wrapped/README.md

 a.
 1 point
 b.
 Note 1: to earn the point for this story, you must show your finalized UI flow diagram and Figma wireframes to your TA by the end of sprint 1
 c.
-Note 2: This is what we refer to as top-down software development.
+Note 2: This is what we refer to as top-down software development